 Pep Guardiola has transformed English football since his arrival in 2016.
 His philosophy of expansive free flowing football is a joy to watch for the neutral.
 Alongside playing the beautiful game, the former Barcelona coach has dominated domestically.
 2 Premier League titles, 3 domestic cups, including the domestic treble in 2018/19.
 The Spaniard has proven once again he is an elite manager.
-However with the rise of Jurgen Klopp’s Liverpool, is his time at Manchester City coming to an end?
+However with the rise of Jurgen Klopp’s Liverpool, and this 2 year Champions League ban bombshell, is his time at Manchester City coming to an end?

 Guardiola has by no means been a failure in Manchester.
 Not by any stretch of the imagination.
 He’s broken countless records, brought consistent silverware to the Etihad and revolutionised their style of play.
 Yet in 2019/20, his City side have been sub-par.
-They sit 3rd in the table, behind Leicester and Liverpool, with the gap between 3rd and 1st now a staggering 14 points.
-The Citizens have stumbled on numerous occasions this season, already losing as many games as the did the whole of last season.
+Perhaps even that’s generous.
+They sit 2nd in the table, a staggering 22 POINTS behind Liverpool.
+The Citizens have stumbled on numerous occasions this season, already losing 2 more games than they did the whole of last season.

-The title race looks to be over already and it’s only December.
+The title race is without doubt over now.
 Quite the contrast to last season’s incredible 2 horse race, who battled all the way until the last day of the season.
-Even Pep has accepted it.
+Even Pep accepted Liverpool are bringing home their maiden Premier League title relatively early on.

 “The title is over.”Pep Guardiola on Manchester City’s title hopes after Liverpool’s lead at the top